saltzm/cgen/README.md

 .           for (size_t i = 0; i < self->size; ++i) {
-.             // While it would be silly to pass in a pointer to an existing .             // object as the initial value, we'll pass it to the Set path .             // to make sure the refcount is incremeneted enough times .             @{ElementArray}_Set(self, i, init_value);
+.             // While it would be silly to pass in a pointer to an existing .             // object as the initial value, we'll pass it to the Set path .             // to make sure the refcount is incremented enough times .             @{ElementArray}_Set(self, i, init_value);
 .           }
           }